 Open Plan Living Area: The kitchen, dining area and sitting room occupy a large open plan living area with an excellent view.
 There is comfortable seating, a wood burning stove, large dining table and sound system.
 There is no television signal at the property however laptops can be connected to the TV via an HDMI cable which is provided (already plugged into the back of the TV).
 That said the WiFi connection is a little unreliable as this is a remote position.
 Most devices can be played through the Orbitsound bar located beneath the television, or can be connected by auxiliary input, optical cable, or blue tooth.

 Kitchen: The kitchen is well equipped with an electric cooker, induction hob, fridge freezer, dishwasher, coffee machine and bar (honesty system).
 The coffee machine is a Techniworm Moccamaster and is accompanied by a coffee grinder.
 There is a separate utility room on the ground floor with washing machine and dryer and space to hang clothes.

-Bedrooms: In the main house there are two double bedrooms and a twin bedroom on the ground floor.
+Bedrooms: There are two double bedrooms and a twin bedroom on the ground floor.
 The master double is on the first floor and has as king sized bed, the other doubles are the standard size.

 Grounds: To the rear of the property there is a patio area with outdoor seating.